Ethically sourced diamonds and diamond alternatives

 All of our diamond and diamond alternative suppliers are carefully checked to confirm they observe best practice when it comes to mining, sustainability and safe and ethical work practices.
 We also prefer those that actively work to reduce their carbon footprint.

-At this point in time we only offer mined diamonds from the Argyle mine in Western Australia.
+At this point in time we only offer mine-origin diamonds from the Argyle mine in Western Australia.
 Sizes, shapes and quality are all subject to local availability.

 Whilst we’re not big fans of mining in general, we recognise that often our customers prefer the romance associated with diamonds that come out of the ground.